Princeton Reverb II

 Are they a good investment?

 Unless you got yours for a steal at what the Americans call a yard sale, these are not amps to buy purely out of profit motive.
 They play well and are very well built.
-If you buy one for a sensible market price and look after it, you can have a great playing amp for as many years as you want it, and then sell without losing money.
+If you buy one for a sensible market price and look after it, you can have a great playing amp for as many years as you want it, and if you want to sell you're unlikely to lose money.

 Which Famous Guitarists use(d) one?

-Jeff Beck used one in conjunction with a Twin to record his "Guitar Shop" album in 1989.
+The late, great Jeff Beck used one in conjunction with a Twin to record his acclaimed "Guitar Shop" album in 1989.

 "Beck chose not to go with his usual Marshalls when recording Guitar Shop, opting instead for a pair of eighties Fender combos - a Princeton Reverb II and a Twin.
 "The Princeton took care of tonal qualities that the other amp didn't have.
 It has an overload channel, so you can get midrange distortion.
 I tried recording using just the Twin, but without the Princeton the sound just vanished.
 (The engineer) noticed it right away and said "The sound isn't as good.
 You've got to put the Princeton back on". "